Actin protein ( >99% pure, human platelet beta gamma actin )

 Question 1: Do you have pyrene-labeled non-muscle actin for use in a polymerization assay?

-Answer 1: Pyrene-labeled non-muscle actin has been shown to be unstable under normal storage conditions and was discontinued.
+Answer 1: Pyrene-labeled non-muscle (beta gamma, 85:15) actin has been shown to be unstable under normal storage conditions and was discontinued.
 To examine the polymerization of unlabeled non-muscle actin, please click here for a polymerization protocol that uses an excess of unlabeled non-muscle actin (Cat# APHL99) + a small amount of pyrene-labeled muscle actin (Cat. # AP05).
 The pyrene muscle actin will not polymerize efficiently on its own at the concentration used in this assay, so the reaction is dependent on unlabeled actin polymerization for F-actin formation In this way, the pyrene-labeled muscle actin is taken up and polymerized to serve as a reporter for polymerization of the unlabeled non-muscle actin that is present at a much greater concentration.

 Question 2: Are the actin products shipped as pure G-actin or a mixture of G- and F-actin?